Home

 UV Protection

-UV-protective windshields reduce harmful UV radiation, protecting the occupants and preventing the interior of the car from fading and degradation.
+UV-protective windshields reduce harmful UV radiation, protecting occupants and preventing interior fading and degradation.

 Tinted

-Tinted windshields reduce glare and heat from the sun, offering improved comfort and privacy.
-They come in different shades, adhering to legal tinting limits.
+Reduces glare and heat from the sun, offering improved comfort and privacy.
+Available in different shades, adhering to legal tinting limits.

 Heated

-Heated windshields contain fine wires or a conductive film that heats up to quickly defrost or demist the glass, enhancing visibility during cold weather conditions.
+Contains fine wires or a conductive film that heats up to quickly defrost or demist the glass, enhancing visibility during cold weather.